 The Committee on Political Affairs and Democracy reiterates

-its support for a two-State solution to the Israeli-Palestinian
+its support for the “two States for two peoples” solution to the

-conflict, based on the 1967 borders, which could be accompanied
+Israeli-Palestinian conflict, based on the 1967 borders, with limited

-Finally the committee proposes that the Assembly continues
+Finally the committee proposes that the Assembly continue

 to promote dialogue and confidence building between representatives